 The Bank's success and ability to maintain current business levels and sustain growth will depend, in part, on its ability to continue to recruit and retain qualified and experienced banking and management personnel.
 The market for such personnel in Estonia is intensely competitive and the Bank could face challenges in recruiting and retaining such personnel to manage its businesses.
-Regulatory restrictions, such as the limits on certain types of remuneration paid by credit institutions and investment firms contained in CRD IV and further developed in CRD V had to be transposed into national law by December 2020 but as at the date of this Base Prospectus, the amendments to the Estonian legislation are still pending.
-These could however adversely affect the Bank's ability to attract new qualified personnel and retain and motivate existing employees.
+Regulatory restrictions, such as the limits on certain types of remuneration paid by credit institutions and investment firms contained in CRD IV and further developed in CRD V were transposed into national law in June 2021.
+These could adversely affect the Bank's ability to attract new qualified personnel and retain and motivate existing employees.
 Any loss of the services of key employees, particularly to competitors, or any inability to attract and retain highly skilled personnel may have material adverse effect on the Bank.